Familial Hypercholesterolemia in Children and Adolescents | Ten Points to Remember

 - In HoFH, treatment with a statin and ezetimibe must be started at diagnosis, albeit statins are not approved for those <6-8 years.
 Lipoprotein apheresis should be started as soon possible; and may be as early as age 2 years in specialized centers.
 Both approaches have delayed cardiovascular events and increased survival.
 Liver transplantation is increasingly considered as a therapeutic approach in difficult cases.
 Two new agents, oral lomitapide, a microsomal triglyceride transfer protein inhibitor, and injectable mipomersen, an antisense RNA therapy, both of which target hepatic production of atherogenic apoB-containing lipoproteins, were recently approved in the United States as adjunct therapy for HoFH in patients aged ≥18 and ≥12 years, respectively.
 Monoclonal antibody therapies to PCSK9 show the most promise, lowering both LDL-C and Lp(a).

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Vascular Medicine, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Advanced Lipid Testing, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Echocardiography/Ultrasound, Diet
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Vascular Medicine, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Advanced Lipid Testing, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Echocardiography/Ultrasound, Diet

 Keywords: Adolescent, Apolipoproteins, Atherosclerosis, Bile, Cardiovascular Diseases, Child, Carotid Intima-Media Thickness, Cholesterol, Cholesterol, LDL, Chromosomes, Human, Pair 19, Coronary Disease, Counseling, Diet, Dyslipidemias, Genetic Testing, Hepatocytes, Hypercholesterolemia, Hyperlipoproteinemia Type II, Lipoprotein(a), Lipoproteins, Lipoproteins, LDL, Mutation, Plaque, Atherosclerotic, Phenotype, Primary Prevention, Proprotein Convertases, Receptors, LDL, Risk Factors, Subtilisins, Tomography, Transaminases, Triglycerides, Vascular System Injuries